 Food and Drink:

 Battambang has one of the most thriving coffee shop cultures you’ll come across in Asia.
 Many restaurants and coffee shops are also either part of an NGO or a social enterprise, providing training and qualifications for those that work there.
 The best of the best are:

-- Sunrise Coffee Shop – genuinely excellent bakery and coffee shop; the cinnamon roles and chicken quesadillas with homemade salsa are particularly good.
+Sunrise Coffee Shop – genuinely excellent bakery and coffee shop; the cinnamon rolls and chicken quesadillas with homemade salsa are particularly good.
 Free wifi is an added bonus.

 Gecko Cafe – slightly pricier but offers tasty western dishes including pizzas for $5- $7, as well as a good selection of alcoholic drinks.
 Plus it’s based upstairs in an old French Colonial building- sit outside to people watch while you eat.
 Free wifi.
 (Update 2018, Gecko Cafe is currently closed.)